gsharma/state-machine/README.md

 ### 6. Hysteresis
 In order to avoid additional complexity, Hysteresis is not explicitly baked into the FSM and is left as a responsibility of the Transition implementers.

+### 7. Flows & Epochs
+It is worth mentioning that a flow does not correspond to an epoch.
+Modeling an epoch is left to the users of the FSM based on what events they consider significant enough to tick an epoch.

 ## Modes of Operation
 ### 1. Manual Sync mode